Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 ykmeans <- Clusters(dt, 3)
 ```

-Visualizing the clusters.
-Import the cluster library
-Espcify the datasource, the k means variable
+Visualizing the clusters.Import the cluster library.Espcify the datasource, the k means variable
 and show the relation with Components 1 and Components 2

 ```r